What a Man (song)

-"What a Man" is a song written by Dave Crawford, and originally recorded for Stax Records' Volt imprint by Linda Lyndell, whose recording reached number 50 on the Billboard R&B chart in 1968.
+"What a Man" is a song written by Dave Crawford, and originally recorded for Stax Records' Volt imprint by American soul singer Linda Lyndell, whose recording reached number 50 on the US Billboard R&B chart in 1968.
 The song was sampled and reinterpreted as "Whatta Man" in 1993 by the trio Salt-N-Pepa with En Vogue, which became a commercial success; reaching the top ten in Australia, New Zealand, the United Kingdom, and the United States.
-In 2011, German singer Lena Meyer-Landrut (credited as Lena) covered the song while retaining the original title and lyrics.

-Early versions
+It was also sampled and reinterpreted by the Korean pop girl group I.O.I in a popular variant realeased in 2016, again using the name "Whatta Man".

+Linda Lyndell version

 Linda Lyndell, a white singer who had been a supporting act with James Brown and Ike & Tina Turner and then recommended to Stax Records by Otis Redding, recorded "What a Man".
 The song was essentially improvised by Lyndell, record producer Dave Crawford, and the Stax studio musicians in Memphis, Tennessee.
 It was released as a single in 1968 with the B-side track "I Don't Know"; both songs were credited to and produced by Dave Crawford.
 The single entered the Billboard Hot Rhythm & Blues Singles chart on August 24, 1968, and then peaked at number 50.
 The record came to the attention of white supremacists in the Ku Klux Klan, who threatened Lyndell for associating with black musicians; as a result, she largely withdrew from the music business for the next 25 years.

+Cover versions

 Laura Lee covered the song, released in 1970 as a single by the Cotillion Records with "Separation Line" as the B-side track.
 Lee's version earned poor sales.

-Salt-N-Pepa and En Vogue version

-Production

-In 1993, American hip hop trio Salt-N-Pepa recorded the song retitled "Whatta Man" for Runaway Love, an EP by En Vogue, who is credited as the featured group.
-Hurby "Luv Bug" Azor wrote the rap lyrics and produced the version, with Cheryl James (Salt) also credited as one of the songwriters.
-Salt-N-Pepa sampled Lyndell's original recording and remade the song as a rap song.

-En Vogue sings the refrain of the song; "Whatta man, whatta man, whatta mighty good man", while a pregnant Cindy Herron is featured only on background vocals.
-Lead vocals are performed by Dawn Robinson, and Maxine Jones on ad-libs during the later part of the song.
-"Whatta Man" was later featured on Salt-n-Pepa's 1993 album, Very Necessary.
-The male vocals at the beginning of the song were performed by brothers Troy and John Mitchell of the rap group 3 Feet.
-The music video for the song was directed by Matthew Rolston.